 While this may sound like a whole lot of museums for teens, the whole area is enchanting, with cobbled alleyways and quirky shops and cafés to explore.
-At Waterford Crystal, there’s a fascinating glass-blowing display where you can watch the metamorphosis of almost liquid, red-hot glass into intricate crystalware.
+One of the best things to do in Waterford is to visit Waterford Crystal, which houses a fascinating glass-blowing display where you can watch the metamorphosis of almost liquid, red-hot glass into intricate crystalware.

 What will really sell this day out, though, is the King of the Vikings, a relatively new attraction and certainly one of the most memorable things to do with kids in Ireland.
 This virtual reality tour takes place in a reconstructed Viking house in the ruins of a 13th-century friary, close to Reginald’s Tower.

 Don a VR headset and step back in time to 917 AD when Reginald, King of the Vikings, steered his fleet into Waterford Harbour, constructed a fort, battled various enemies, and eventually laid the foundations of the city.